 Wash and drain the okra.
 Pat dry to remove any excess moisture.
-Chop off the top and bottom of the okra and chop the okra into thin slices vertically. (do not slice too thin else the okra slices will burn easily while frying)
+Chop off the ends and slice the okra vertically in four pieces. (do not slice too thin else the okra slices will burn easily while frying)

-In a small bowl, mix together all the spices – salt, roasted cumin powder, coriander powder, chili flakes, mango powder and turmeric.
+In a small bowl, mix together all the spices to besan – rice mix.

-Fry the okra pieces (in batches) till they turn golden brown in color (ensure that you keep stirring them often to prevent the okra from burning).
-It took me approximately 5 minutes time. (the time will depend on how thick or thin you have sliced the okra)
+Fry the okra till it turns golden brown in color (ensure that you keep stirring them often to prevent the okra from burning).
+Cooking time will depend on the thickness of the sliced okra.
+I usually cook in medium high heat.